- How are gastrointestinal stromal tumors treated?

 All of these drugs are pills, taken once a day.

 This drug is used to treat most patients with GIST at some point.
 It targets both the KIT protein and the PDGFRA protein, blocking their ability to make tumor cells grow and divide.
 GIST cells often have too much of these proteins.

 Overall, about 2 out of 3 tumors shrink by at least half when treated with imatinib.
 Some other tumors shrink less or at least stop growing for a time.
 A small number of tumors are not helped by this treatment.

-If a GIST has been completely removed by surgery, many doctors recommend giving imatinib for at least a year afterward to lower the risk of the cancer coming back.
+If a GIST has been completely removed by surgery, many doctors recommend you take imatinib for at least a year afterward to lower the risk of the cancer coming back.
 (This is known as adjuvant therapy.)
-Many doctors now recommend at least 3 years of imatinib after surgery for patients who are at a higher risk of their tumors returning (based on their size, location, and growth rate).
+Many doctors now recommend at least 3 years of imatinib after surgery for patients who are at a higher risk of their tumors returning (based on their tumor’s size, location, and growth rate).

 For larger tumors that may be hard to remove surgically, imatinib may be used first to try to shrink the tumor and make surgery more successful.
 (This is known as neoadjuvant therapy.)
 It is often given again after surgery as well.

 Side effects can include mild stomach upset, diarrhea, muscle pain, and skin rashes.
 The stomach upset is lessened if the drug is taken with food.
 Imatinib can also make people retain fluid.
 Often this causes some swelling in the face (around the eyes) or in the ankles.
 Rarely the drug causes more severe problems, with fluid building up in the lungs or in the abdomen.
-It may also affect heart function in some people.
+It can also affect heart function in some people.